 Book Review: A River Enchanted

-Rebecca Ross has created a beautiful work of fiction full of lush world building, fairy tale elements, slow burn romance, Scottish lore, and truly beautiful prose.
-She is gifted with words, and her descriptions transport us right into Cadence from the very first page of A River Enchanted.
+Let’s se… lush world building, fairy tale elements, slow burn romance, Scottish lore, and truly beautiful prose?
+Thank you, Rebecca Ross!
+The descriptions alone transport us right into Cadence from the very first page of A River Enchanted, and I’m eager to share my thoughts on this one with you today.

 A BRIEF SUMMARY